 Compile a list of the values you have for raising your children and then make a list of all of the people in your life — family members or otherwise — who share these same values.
 Then ask yourself a series of questions (outlined above) about those potential candidates to help you decide who would be the best guardian for your children should anything ever happen to you.

 Talk to your chosen guardian

 You need to ensure that the person you’ve selected as the potential guardian of your children is willing and able to take on the role, should it ever come to it.
-It’s better to know ahead of time whether they’re up for the task.
+It’s better to know ahead of time whether they’re up for the task or not.

 Put it in writing

-Once you have a guardian who has accepted the appointment, make it official by putting it into your Will.
+Once you have a guardian who has expressed that they would be comfortable accepting the appointment, make it official by putting it into your Will.